ugultopu/Notes/Git/Git is immutable!.md

 So, again, **every single commit in Git is a SNAPSHOT OF THE WHOLE REPOSITORY**.
 Commits are not "diffs" or whatever.
 Every single commit is a proper whole snapshot of all the content of all the files in the repository.
 The diffs, etc. are calculated _on the fly_ by comparing the selected commits and finding the diffs _between the commits_.

+As you can observe, since Git stores a snapshot of all files on each commit, there is a lot of waste.
+That is, on each commit, the whole content of each file that has been changed on that commit is stored (for the files that has not been changed, only a pointer (the SHA-1 checksum, the hash) is stored in the commit manifest (the tree), which points to the old file object in Git's database).
+This is essentially wasteful right?
+Because imagine a large file (say 10 MB).
+Even if we change a single character and commit it, a copy of the whole new version of the file will be stored.
+That is, if we make 3 commits and if we replace one letter by another letter on each of those commits, 3 * 10 = 30 MB of information will be stored.
+Whereas had Git was like other version control systems and stored only the "diffs" (the changes, the deltas), only 10 MB + 1 byte + 1 byte ~= 10 MB information needed to be stored.

+So how does this makes sense?
+How come Git is so inefficient, yet arguably the most popular version control system now?
+Well, Git uses delta compression (the "differential" storage mechanism) when we push the changes to a remote over the network.
+Git does this so that the changes are transmitted as fast as possible, and stored "on the server" as efficiently as possible.
+It is not a big deal to "not be efficient" (storage-wise) on the development machine, because not being efficient (storage-wise) on the development machine actually helps with performance (almost instant commit speed, almost instant comparisons, etc).

 Source: This [awesome video][Scott Chacon Video Presentation] presentation by Scott Chacon.

 [Scott Chacon Video Presentation]: https://youtu.be/ZDR433b0HJY?t=629